An inshore spinning rod once sized correctly can handle a lot of different setups and techniques.

 Best Inshore Spinning Rods

-The St Croix Mojo Inshore is the best inshore spinning rod for the money hands down.
-You get high end rod performance at a mid-range price.
+The St Croix Mojo Inshore gets you a high end rod performance at a mid-range price.

-St Croix are known for building some of the best rod blanks available and they have built an enter series of rods for various techniques on their SCII graphite blank.
+St Croix are known for building some of the highest quality rod blanks available and they have built an entire series of rods for various techniques on their SCII graphite blank.

 The Mojo Inshore fishing rods are designed with saltwater fishing in mind and have the specific hardware to handle it.